Tasiusaq, Kujalleq

 Tasiusaq is a settlement in the Kujalleq municipality in southern Greenland, founded in 1933.
 It is located at the Tasermiut Fjord (Ketils Fjord), east of Nanortalik.
-Its population was 53 in 2020.
-In the Greenlandic language, the name of the settlement means "like a lake", referring to the lake-looking bay it situated on.
+Its population was 42 in 2025.
+In the Greenlandic language, the name of the settlement means "like a lake", referring to the lake-looking bay it's situated on.
 The inhabitants call it "Tasiisaq", which is the local dialect.

 There are several sheep farms in the wider Tasiusaq area; the farms of Nalasut with 10 inhabitants, Saputit with 3 inhabitants, and Nuugaarsuk with four inhabitants.

 Until January 2009 the settlement belonged to the Nanortalik municipality.
 On 1 January 2009 the settlement became part of the Kujalleq municipality, when the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist as administrative entities.

 Infrastructure and transportation

 The settlement has a local school, a church, a general store, and a general repairs workshop maintained by the Kujalleq municipality.
 The school in the settlement--Malakip atuarfia—had 14 pupils in the year 2005/2006.
 Additionally, the school runs a camp at Nuugaarsuk by the Tasermiut Fjord.
 The school also doubles as a kindergarten for the smallest children in the settlement.

 There is also a 16-bed youth hostel with camping equipment and horses in the settlement.
 Transportation is available on request.